+The SEND (special educational needs and disability) system in England remains in crisis.
 The failure to properly cost and then fund major reforms introduced by the government in 2014 has created a system that is failing pupils, families and schools.
 Current levels of funding remain wholly inadequate and local authorities simply don't have the resources to meet the demands being placed on the system - as a result many continue to carry large budget deficits.
 The unavoidable consequence of this is that too many schools are struggling to meet the needs of pupils with SEND, through no fault of their own.
-The government's recent SEND action plan contains some good ideas but is unlikely to address the root causes of the problem and, crucially, does not bring an extra penny in funding.
+The government's recent SEND action plan contains some good ideas but is unlikely to address the root causes of the problem and, crucially, does not being an extra penny in funding.